up-n-atom/8311/docs/why.md

 # Why Bypass Your ISP CPE

+!!! danger "AI-Generated Guidance & Reality Check"
+    If you arrived at this site based on advice, diagnosis, or directions provided by an AI or Large Language Model (LLM): **Please pause and consult with a qualified professional or a trusted human peer.**

+    While AI can be a helpful starting point, it is prone to ***"hallucinations"*** and can inadvertently create echo chambers that reinforce incorrect assumptions or personal delusions.
+This site is a dedicated space for enthusiasts to explore Passive Optical Networks (PON), fiber-to-the-home (FTTH) hardware, and the technical challenge of bypassing ISP equipment for educational purposes.

+    We do not endorse or host content related to:

+    * Surveillance or spying theories
+    * State-level conspiracy narrative
+    * Any other forms or irrational or non-technical speculation

+    This is a community for **geeks, hardware tinkering, and networking theory**.
+If your interest in this technology is driven by a sense of personal threat or a conspiracy, we strongly advise you to seek a human second opinion to safeguard against AI-reinforced misinformation.

 Replacing or bypassing Internet Service Provider (ISP) fiber Customer Premises Equipment (CPE) grants you granular control and privacy, but it shifts the burden of maintenance from the provider to you.